rancher/rancher.github.io/rancher/v1.2/en/installing-rancher/installing-server/no-internet-access/index.md

 Reminder, in this setup, the web browser accessing the UI will need access only the private network.

-#### Configuring Docker to use a HTTP Proxy
+#### Configuring Docker to use an HTTP Proxy

-In order to set up a HTTP proxy, the Docker daemon will need to be modified to point to the proxy for Rancher server and Rancher hosts.
+In order to set up an HTTP proxy, the Docker daemon will need to be modified to point to the proxy for Rancher server and Rancher hosts.
 Before launching Rancher server or Rancher agents, edit the `/etc/default/docker` file to point to your proxy and restart Docker.

 ```bash
 $ sudo vi /etc/default/docker